IvanTheGeek/FnMCP.IvanTheGeek/context-library/quick-start/framework-overview.md

 ## Key Concepts

+**Nexus:** The integrated development context system capturing methodology, knowledge, preferences, and philosophy.
+The MCP server is the access mechanism.
+See `framework/nexus-concept.md` for details.

 **Paths:** Inspired by Choose Your Own Adventure books, each path represents one complete execution trace through the system using concrete example data.
 Paths serve as narratives, test cases, documentation, and Penpot prototypes simultaneously.

 **Static-State Design:** Each screen represents exactly one state.
 No hidden modes or complex state machines.
 Navigation is explicit, validation is visual, and users always know where they are.